TKOaly/laulum.me/README.md

 | ...     | ...                          |

 Melody and credits can be left empty, but don't start the lyrics itself before line 4.
 So if you don't want to add melody or credits, leave lines 2 and 3 empty in the file.
 When you create a pull request, Netlify should automatically create a preview page, where you can make sure your song is correctly formatted.

+## Favicon
+The favicon was created by Lassi Koistinen.